Private packages

 Usage

-After configuration, restart your control plane to start the server.
+After configuration, restart the control plane to start the server.

 To create a private package, use Gatling Plugin deployment commands with control plane URL configured: